kubernetes/community/CLA.md

 **Ensure your GitHub e-mail address matches e-mail address used to sign CLA**

-After you have carefully filled up the information, Click "Finish" and you will be redirected to your GitHub Pull Request page.
+After you have filled out  the information, Click "Finish" and you will be redirected back to your Pull Request.

 #### 4. Look for an email indicating successful signup.